thomaspsgunther/basic-social-network/README.md

 ## English

-This is a relatively small but robust project, aimed at creating a basic instagram-like social network.
+This is a relatively small project, aimed at creating a basic instagram-like social network with users, followers, posts, likes and comments.
 It uses PostgreSQL for the database, Go for the backend and React Native for the frontend.

 ### Backend